adobe/aepsdk-optimize-ios/docs/api-reference.md

 + (void) getPropositions: (NSArray<AEPDecisionScope*>* _Nonnull) decisionScopes
               completion: (void (^ _Nonnull)(NSDictionary<AEPDecisionScope*, AEPProposition*>* _Nullable propositionsDict, NSError* _Nullable error)) completion;
 ```
+* decisionScopes: an array of decision scopes for which cached propositions need to be retrieved from the SDK.
+* completion: a callback method that is invoked with propositions dictionary if the request is successful or an `Error` instance otherwise.

 ##### Example